+Figure 5.4: A proton decay where the d-quark is converted into an $e^+$ via the exchange of a leptoquark.
 Thus, the final state of a proton decay contains a positron and two photons.
 A calculation of the proton life time within this teoretical framework gives a value of $\tau_p \approx 10^{30\pm1}$ years.
 The Superkamiokande experiment, which looks for proton decays in a water volume containing $3\cdot 10^{32}$ protons, has been able to set a lower limit of the proton lifetime of $5\cdot 10^{32}$ years.
 This causes some problems to the model discussed above.

-5.2 Supersymmetry (SUSY)

-We believe that all particles gain their masses through coupling to the Higgs field and from the mass spectrum of the known particles we can estimate that the Higgs particle has to have a mass in the range 100-200 GeV.
-One problem of the Standard Model is that, due to quantum fluctuations of the Higgs field, the Higgs mass gets large corrections from vacuum polarization diagrams, as illustrated in the figure below, where f stands for fermion.
+5.2 Supersymmetry (SUSY) We believe that all particles gain their masses through coupling to the Higgs field and from the mass spectrum of the known particles we can estimate that the Higgs particle has to have a mass in the range 100-200 GeV.
+One problem of the Standard Model is that, due to quantum fluctuations of the Higgs field, the Higgs mass gets large corrections from vacuum polarization diagrams, as illustrated in Figure 5.5, where f stands for fermion.

+Figure 5.5: Higgs and its fluctuation, through a loop diagram, into a sfermion-anti-sfermion pair.
 In an experimental measurement the 'physical mass' is always measured, whereas in a calculation the 'physical mass' is obtained as a sum of the 'bare mass' and corrections from 'loop diagrams' such that the mass may be written as: